 Once you receive a recommendation for post-completion OPT from your Primary Designated School Official (PDSO) to pursue OPT, you must apply for an employment authorization document (EAD) with USCIS within 30 days.
 Additionally, you may file up to 90 days prior to your program end-date but no later than 60 days after your program end date.
 More details can be found in the below mentioned links:

-How to Apply for 24-Month STEM OPT Extension:
+How to Apply for a 24-Month STEM OPT Extension:

 - You may qualify for an additional 24 months of OPT under the following circumstances:

 - You are currently participating in a regular period of OPT.